30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 with 8 Comments

-What to do in NYC for Kids Introduction
+What to do in NYC with Kids – Intro

+Welcome to the vibrant and dynamic city that never sleeps, New York City!
 If you are looking for the best things to do in NYC with kids, then you have come to the right place!
-The post below will help you discover the absolute best in NYC family fun.

 See also:

-Please use the table of contents below to find what you need quickly.
+Please use the table of contents below to find out everything you need to know about things to do in NYC for kids.
 In a hurry?
-Jump to the list.
+Jump straight to the list.

 Saving Money in New York with Kids

-When considering what to do with kids in NYC, you may wish to take a look at a discounted attraction pass because it can save you money on your New York City family vacation.
+When considering what to do with kids in NYC, you may wish to take a look at a discounted attraction pass.
+When carefully chosen, it can save you money on your New York City family vacation.
 I say can because it depends on how much time you have in New York and how busy you would like to be.

 Below you will find the two main attraction pass options for NYC.
-They are slightly different in their offerings so I suggest you look at both to see which would be the best fit for your interests and time frame.
+They are slightly different in their offerings.
+I suggest you look at both to see which (if any) would be the best fit for your interests and time frame.

-• The New York Explorer Pass by Go City allows you to choose 2-10 attractions (out of 80) and you have up to 60 days to visit those attractions.
+The New York Explorer Pass by Go City allows you to choose 2-10 attractions (out of 80).
+You are also given up to 60 days to visit those attractions.
 Savings are up to 50% off regular individual ticket prices.
-Go City also offers an all-inclusive pass for 1 to 10 days (although that might be a bit ambitious with kids in tow).
+Go City also offers an all-inclusive pass for 1 to 10 days.

 1. Times Square

-Although Times Square can be a rather overstimulating experience, it’s kind of a must-do on a NYC family trip.
+Although the bright lights of Times Square can be a rather overstimulating experience, it’s kind of a must-do on a NYC family trip.
 I can also pretty much guarantee that your child/children will fall in love with the 3-storey M&M World and Hershey’s Chocolate World stores right in the center of it all.
 Can you say sugar-shock?

 Times Square NYC